 The existence of this change in the effects of amenities on rents (and thus wages) is troubling because the QOL literature uses the effects of amenities on rents and wages as weights in the construction of all-encompassing QOL indices.
 Roback's beautifully argued theory leads us to believe that in estimating such weights, we are estimating equation 3 in the rent equation.
-However, heterogeneous moving costs imply that in fact we are estimating equation 10.
-While equation 10 may still be defensible as a weight in such an index, the situation is actually worse.
-For some amenities we are estimating equation 14, which will vary depending on the amenity's effect on construction costs, C_A .
+However, heterogeneous moving costs imply that in fact we are estimating equation 9.
+While equation 9 may still be defensible as a weight in such an index, the situation is actually worse.
+For some amenities we are estimating equation 9, while for other, supply-restricting amenities, we are estimating equation 11.
 The net effect of this is that QOL indices will tend to overemphasize the value of supplyrestricting amenities relative to supply-neutral amenities, and thus rank areas with high levels of supply-restricting amenities higher in quality of life indices than areas specializing in more supply-neutral amenities.
-Even approaches which avoid the direct estimation of equation 14 (as in Kahn (1995) and Cragg and Kahn (1997)) will be affected by this supply-restricting effect because the lower supply of housing in some areas will be pushing rents up, making them look more attractive.
-It is unlikely that this bias will be cancelled out by the information from the cross-city wage hedonic.
-Examining equations 5 and 11, we see that this canceling out of the bias could occur if w_r were exactly one.
-However, we cannot even be sure that w_r is positive, let a lone equal to one.
-If $w_r < 0$, the wage side of the QOL index will actually exacerbate the bias introduced in the rent equation.
+Even approaches which avoid the direct estimation of equation 11 (as in Kahn (1995) and Cragg and Kahn (1997)) will be affected by this supply-restricting effect because the lower supply of housing in some areas will be pushing rents up, making them look more attractive.
+It is unlikely that this bias will be corrected for with a cross-city wage hedonic because the wage effect of amenities is partly determined by the affect of amenities on wages through rents.
+Given the ambiguous sign of the effect of rents on wages, it is as likely that the wage equation will exacerbate the bias as reduce it.

-10 This result could be confirmed by taking the derivative of equation 14 with respect to C_A .
+8 This result could be confirmed by taking the derivative of equation 11 with respect to C_A .

 We are not the first to suggest that coefficients from the cross-city hedonic might be biased.
 Gyourko et al (1991) make a similar point with regard to local public finance issues.
 However, the bias we highlight here is perhaps more vexing because, empirically, correcting for this tendency will be extremely difficult.
 As we do not observe the value people and businesses place on certain characteristics, or the level and patterns of development that would have occurred in the absence of the supply-restricting features, it will be very difficult to determine how much supply has been restricted in a given urban area and how much rents have responded to that supply restriction, as opposed to the utility- and/or profit-enhancing aspects of the features restricting supply.
-However, without making such a distinction, it is hard to imagine how the coefficients in a crosscity hedonic would be appropriate in assigning weights to area characteristics, even laying aside the concerns raised in section II.
+However, without making such a distinction, it is hard to imagine how the coefficients in a crosscity hedonic would be appropriate in assigning weights to area characteristics.
 Such coefficients may be reflecting the high average moving costs of an area's population as much as the great value the citizens place on their local characteristics.